gregjoy1/redical/docs/commands/rdcl.evt_set.md

 Example: `DTSTAMP:19970610T172345Z`

 ##### [`LAST-MODIFIED` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.7.3)
-This property specifies the date and time that the information associated with the calendar component was last revised in the calendar store.
+This property specifies the date and time that the information associated with the calendar event was last revised in the calendar store.

 Example: `LAST-MODIFIED:20050809T050000Z`

 ##### [`SEQUENCE` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.7.4)
-This property defines the revision sequence number of the calendar component within a sequence of revisions.
+This property defines the revision sequence number of the calendar event within a sequence of revisions.

 Example: `SEQUENCE:0`